Rahulnir9/smart-expense-tracker-api/README.md

 # Smart Expense Tracker API

-A RESTful API built with **FastAPI** to manage personal expenses.
-The application allows users to create, view, filter, summarize, and delete expenses using JSON file storage.
+A RESTful API built using **Python** and **FastAPI** to manage personal expenses.
+The application allows users to create, view, filter, summarize, and delete expenses while storing data in a local JSON file.

 ---